gantasrilaitha/cube-color-detection/README.md

 # cube-color-detection
-Detect different colours of a cube by open-cv
+Detect different colours of a cube using  open-cv module under image-processing